 The Community Bill of Rights has been passed in 200 communities in the US, we are working to make Asheville and Buncombe County next.

 We are working directly with national nonprofit Community Environmental Legal Defense Fund who are spearheading the community rights movement around the country.

-The City of Asheville, North Carolina Climate Bill of Rights Ordinance
+The City of Asheville, North Carolina Climate Bill of Rights and Protections

 I. That all political power is vested in and derived from the people only.